rootx90/Cyber-Security-Notes/01-CEH-notes/lectures-summary.md

     - Lecture 1 : Intro to Networking
         - define network
         - define networking
+        - about : Responsible factors in networking process
-        - Responsible factors in networking process
+        - Explanation : Responsible factors in networking process
+            - Communication
+            - Sharing Software
+            - Sharing File
+            - Sharing Info
+            - Information Preservation
+            - Security
+            - Sharing Hardware
+            - Sharing Data
         - Types of Networks in networking
+            - LAN
+            - MAN
+            - WAN
+        - what's LAN
+        - what's MAN
-        - define LAN , MAN , WAN
+        - what's WAN
-        - define IP address
+        - what's IP address
             - importance of IP address
             - meaning of address in IP address
             - meaning of identity in IP address
                 - Q : how IP address considered as identity
             - understanding a IP Address No.
                 - identifying wrong & correct a IP address
                 - Q : Can an IP address start with 0?
                 - Q : is ip address can end with 0 ?
             - how size works & understanding packets in an IP address
                 - Q : who is giving storage space to those data/packets
             - meaning of each pair in IPv4 address
                 - Q : where IP address used national or international
                 - Practical Work : Q : what u think that via an IP address of a system , that system can be hack or not?
                 - Practical Work : Q : can we access files & folders of a website or not ?
     - Lecture 2 : Type of networks
         - importance of MAC add
         - about MAC address